FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

      - **0.0 - 1**

        **0.0 - 0.5**
-     - The grid element soil moisture deficit (SATF-SATI) is ex- pressed as a decimal with a range from 0.0 to 1.0.
+     - The grid element soil moisture deficit (SATF-SATI) is expressed as a decimal with a range from 0.0 to 1.0.

        It can also represent the grid element volumetric soil moisture deficit that is defined as the soil moisture